John a. powell

-john a. powell (born 1947) is an American law professor.
-He leads the UC Berkeley Othering & Belonging Institute (formerly known as Haas Institute for a Fair and Inclusive Society) and holds the Robert D. Haas Chancellor's Chair in Equity and Inclusion, Professor of Law and Professor of African American Studies and Ethnic Studies at the University of California, Berkeley School of Law. powell spells his name in lowercase based on the idea that we should be "part of the universe, not over it, as capitals signify".
+John a. powell (born May 27, 1947) is an American law professor.
+He leads the UC Berkeley Othering & Belonging Institute (formerly known as Haas Institute for a Fair and Inclusive Society) and holds the Robert D. Haas Chancellor's Chair in Equity and Inclusion, Professor of Law and Professor of African American Studies and Ethnic Studies at the University of California, Berkeley School of Law.
+Powell spells his name in lowercase based on the idea that we should be "part of the universe, not over it, as capitals signify".
+Since 2026, he is a Richard von Weizsäcker Fellow at the Robert Bosch Academy.

 Life

 Powell was born on May 27, 1947 in Detroit, Michigan.
 He was raised by his mother and father, both sharecroppers from the South.
 His father was a Christian minister.

 Powell was previously the executive director of the Kirwan Institute for the Study of Race and Ethnicity at Ohio State University.
 He also taught civil rights law, property law and jurisprudence and held the Earl R. Larson Chair of Civil Rights and Civil Liberties Law at the University of Minnesota Law School.

 He was the founder and former executive director of the Institute on Race and Poverty (IRP), which is located at the University of Minnesota Law School.
 He has taught at Columbia University School of Law, Harvard Law School, University of Miami School of Law, American University and the University of San Francisco School of Law.